“If history were taught in the form of stories, it would never be forgotten.” – Rudyard Kipling

 - Generally, readers rely on ideology than actual facts hence a data narrative would not only establish end viewer involvement but also give rise to considerable interest and loyalty.

 - Content marketing through data analysis using story telling is the upcoming big trend i.e. data narratives are used for efficient reviews and comparisons of organizations for the end viewers.

 “Stories have always been effective tools to transmit human experience; those that involve data and analysis are just relatively recent versions of them.
-Narrative is the way we simplify and make sense of a complex world.
+Automated narratives is the way we simplify and make sense of a complex world.
 It supplies context, insight, interpretation—all the things that make data meaningful and analytics more relevant and interesting”.

 We can now be reaffirmed that data through storytelling is the next inevitable form of presenting information and statistics.